-The RIJC continues to serve the community, via Zoom, as we have regularly since March 20, 2020.
+The RIJC continues to serve the community, via Zoom.

-We continue to offer services, celebrate holidays, observe life-cycle events and more, virtually via Zoom, as we start 2021, hopeful for good health, vaccines and the eventual return to in-person activities later this year...
+We continue to offer services, celebrate holidays, observe life-cycle events and more, virtually via Zoom, hopeful for good health, vaccines, and the eventual return to in-person activities later this year...

 Until then, please join us for any or all of the activities scheduled below.

 Please check your email or this site for further information.

 FRIDAY, SEPTEMBER 24th at 6:15 pm — Shabbat in the Sukkah with Rabbi Joel: